Small Business Innovation Research Program Provides Seed Funding for R&D

 Essential to unlocking a $127.3B commercial drone economy are advances in technologies enabling unmanned air vehicles (UAV) to fly safely beyond line of sight.
 Qelzal’s efforts focus on keeping people and aircraft safe by developing novel computation capabilities to mimic and apply the way our brain computes.
 These capabilities are beyond deep learning systems and much closer to how the brain actually operates.

 “The National Science Foundation supports small businesses with the most innovative, cutting-edge ideas that have the potential to become great commercial successes and make huge societal impacts,” said Barry Johnson, Director of the NSF’s Division of Industrial Innovation and Partnerships.
 “We hope that this seed funding will spark solutions to some of the most important challenges of our time across all areas of science and technology.”

 “As a small business, receiving funding is fantastic.
-However, equally important is the endorsement that an NSF grant represents,” said Rob Benson, CEO of Qelzal.
+However, equally important is the endorsement that an NSF grant represents,” said Olivier Coenen, CEO of Qelzal.
 “The award represents having highly respected, technically savvy people looking at what we are doing and understanding the value of innovation we propose, its opportunity for great commercial success and the larger benefit society will receive.
 We’re honored to be a recipient.”